Highlighting errors in XSLT

 The XSLT support can detect a range of errors in XSLT constructs, such as misspelled template names, missing template parameters, bad match-patterns, references to undeclared variables, wrong or useless embedded XPath expressions, and so on and also offers Quick Fixes to automatically fix some of those errors.

 Where allowed, XPath function-calls, Axis names, Numbers, Strings, and so on are highlighted according to the currently active color scheme.
-If a different coloring is desired, those colors can be configured in the tab on the Color Scheme page of the Settings / Preferences dialog.
+If a different coloring is desired, those colors can be configured in the tab on the Color Scheme page of the Preferences.

 XPath syntax checks